khhrogers/khhrogers/hotel/README.md

 # Welcome to the Hotel App.
 This app allows you
-to create an account and log in to view hotels and check the travel adviosry before travelling.
+to create an account and log in to view hotels and check the travel adviosry before travel.
  It has a simplistic view to server the purpose of displaying information.